Don't have time to read the whole article? Here are the quick facts about uniform service investment.

 Regular Work Uniforms

 Flame resistant clothing is NFPA compliant and keeps your team safe from fire, ARC flashes and dust combustion.
-FR uniform weekly rental price (including environmental and delivery charges) for ten wearers is $170-$600.
+FR uniform weekly rental price is usually $15-$20 per wearer.
+For a company with ten wearers, the weekly charge is typically between $170-$250 (additional fees included).
 The rate depends on the items you get.
 FR shirts are less expensive than FR coats and FR coveralls.

 High Visibility Uniforms

 Hi-vis apparel is ANSI compliant and features bright colors and reflective tape to help your team stand out at dangerous work sites.
-High visibility uniform weekly rental price (including environmental and delivery charges) for ten wearers is $150-$250.
+High visibility uniform weekly rental pricing can range from $6-$10 per wearer.
+For ten wearers, a company will generally pay $80-$175 (additional fees included) per week.
 Most hi-vis shirts cost the same but adding work pants will make it more expensive.

 Food Service Uniforms

 Chef coats, cook shirts and smocks are standards at restaurants and grocery stores.
-Food service uniform weekly rental price (including environmental and delivery charges) for ten wearers is $30-$160.
+Food service uniform weekly rental generally costs between $3-$10 per wearer.
+For restaurants with ten wearers, the weekly charge is $40-$120.
 Standard cook shirts are inexpensive while butcher smocks and executive chef coats cost more.
 Adding pants will also increase the price.

 From polos and button downs to khaki pants, executive uniforms are perfect for sales and service teams.
-Executive clothing weekly rental price (including environmental and delivery charges) for ten wearers is $40-$200.
+The executive clothing weekly rental price ranges from $3-$6 per wearer.
 A program with just polo shirts is on the low end while a company getting button-downs and pants would pay a little more.